 - Make Dough.
 While the onions are caramelizing, measure out 2/3 cup water and add a couple of ice cubes for a few minutes.

-- In a food processor fitted with the S-blade, combine 2 1/4 cups flour and 1/2 teaspoon salt.
+- In a food processor fitted with the blade attachment, combine 2 1/4 cups flour and 1/2 teaspoon salt.
 Pulse to combine.
 Then add 1/2 cup opaque coconut oil and pulse a couple of times until the oil is roughly the size of peas (it’s okay if some pieces are larger/smaller).
 Remove the ice cubes from the water.
 While the food processor is running, gradually stream in the ice water until the dough starts to clump up (you may not need to use all the water).

 - Turn the dough out onto the counter.
 Working quickly, gather it with your hands into a disc, being careful not to warm the dough.
 (It’s okay if it feels a little crumbly at this point.)
 Wrap in plastic and refrigerate for 1 hour (or up to several days).